 Outdoor allergens, like pollen, are a cause of seasonal allergies, or hayfever.
 Only airborne pollen (which can drop into the eye or be inhaled through the nose) causes hayfever.
 Many trees, grasses and plants produce airborne pollen, although grass pollen is by far the most common cause of hayfever in the UK.
 Pollen levels can vary day-to-day, depending upon several factors, including the weather.
+Depending on where you live and the current weather conditions, seasonal allergies can start as early as February and last until September.

 The UK tree flowering pollen seasons are usually short and occur in the spring from March to May.
 The main culprits during hayfever season are yew, willow, alder and birch.